-It’s Monday, which usually means a new low carb meatball recipe, but I’ve pushed out the schedule this week due to my egg fast and needing to get all the relevant recipes for the upcoming egg fast menu plan posted this week.
+It’s Monday, which usually means a new low carb meatball recipe, but I’ve pushed out the schedule this week due to my keto egg fast, and needing to get all the relevant recipes for the upcoming 5 Day Keto Egg Fast Diet menu plan posted this week.

-You probably don’t need a recipe for basic deviled eggs, but I need to post it so I can link to it from the menu plan later.
+You probably don’t need a recipe for keto egg fast deviled eggs, but I need to post it so I can link to it from the menu plan later.

-Before I get to the recipe, here is my Egg Fast update!
+Before I get to the deviled egg recipe, here is my Keto Egg Fast update!
 I was down another .6lbs this morning!
 That makes a total of 6.6lbs in three days.
 I’ll take it!

 Still feeling great, plenty of energy, and sleeping like a baby at night by the way.
 For the curious, my blood pressure was 121/82 this morning – and that was after 2 cups of bulletproof coffee.

-I believe that the high amounts of fat (including the MCT oil) help keep things running smoothly, as well as supplementing with Magnesium which has a mild laxative effect when taken in normal doses.
-Unless you have major issues already, don’t let concerns about fiber keep you from trying it – you should be fine.
+I believe that the high amounts of fat (including the MCT oil) in the Keto Egg Fast Diet help keep things running smoothly, as well as supplementing with Magnesium which has a mild laxative effect when taken in normal doses.
+Unless you have major issues already, don’t let concerns about fiber keep you from trying the Keto Egg Fast – you should be fine.

 2 Tbsp MCT oil (in my bullet proof coffee)